joonarafael/visualpathfinder/documentation/user_manual.md

 ## Virtual Maps

-Virtual Maps can be accessed through the File menu within the main application.
+Virtual Maps can be accessed through the _File menu_ within the main application.
 The selected virtual map will be opened into a new tab.
 Virtual maps are non-interactive and support absolutely no special rendering functionality.
-Simple text-based preview is provided, though.
+Simple text-based preview is still provided.

-Virtual maps are significantly larger than the base 72x46 maps within the main application.
+Virtual maps are significantly larger than the base 72x46 maps in the main application.
 This might enable some more interesting scenarios for the algorithm comparison.

+Special thanks for the suggestion by [opturtio](https://github.com/opturtio "opturtio on GitHub") to include larger maps (course peer review issue).

 Virtual Map page is divided into two sections: